dkato2021/COGplot/README.md

 ```
 ## optional arguments
 ```
--h, --help            show this help message and exit -rps [RPS [RPS ...]]  path_to_rpsRes
--AA [AA [AA ...]]     paths　to your amino acid file of genes(Venn diagram is
-                      not output if there are 6 or more files) -e EVALUE             evalue in rpsblast(default:1e-25) -cogdb COGDB          path to your cogdb(default/home/tmp/db/COG/Cog:)
--cddid CDDID          path to your
+  -h, --help            show this help message and exit -rps [RPS [RPS ...]]  path to your results of rpsblast -AA [AA [AA ...]]     paths　to your amino acids files of genes(Venn diagram is not output if there are 6 or more files) -e EVALUE             evalue in rpsblast(default:1e-25) -cogdb COGDB          path to your cogdb to run rpsblast(default/home/tmp/db/COG/Cog) -cddid CDDID          path to your cddid_COG.tbl(default:/home/tmp/db/COG/cdd2cog/cddid_COG.tbl) -cog COG              path to your cog-20.def.tsv(default:/home/tmp/db/COG/cdd2cog/cog-20.def.tsv)
-                      cddid_COG.tbl(default:/home/tmp/db/COG/Cog)
--cog COG              path to your
-                      cog-20.def.tsv(default:/home/tmp/db/COG/Cog)
 ```
 ## 出力例
 ![](./images/COG_count.png)